kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 **Find supported MySQL Version:**

-When you have installed `KubeDB`, it has created `MySQLVersion` crd for all supported `MySQL` versions.
+When you have installed `KubeDB`, it has created `MySQLVersion` cr for all supported `MySQL` versions.
 Let's check the supported MySQL versions,

 ```console
 $ kubectl get mysqlversion